 | G | G | Bm | Bm Bbm | Am | Am | D | E7 |

-By changing key we don’t just simply change the chords and play the same part.
+When changing key we can’t just simply change the chords and play the same parts.

 All chords will lend themselves to playing the song in different ways, especially when it’s a one guitar arrangement.

 For example, if chord I is an E chord, switching the bass between the root and 5th, the 5th will be higher than the root.
 When in the key of A, the 5th will instead be placed below the root.

 By changing key like this you’ll discover more about a song, its chord progression, and what can be done with it.